dlize/gatsby-plugin-firebase-redirects/README.md

 ## Notes

-The plugin doesn't accept any addition configuration currently.
+The plugin doesn't accept any additional configuration currently.

 It will add redirects to the `firebase.json` file like this: